zqgong/DiM/README.md

 ## DiT with MoE \ Mamba Block

-This repo is changed from [fast DiT](https://github.com/chuanyangjin/fast-DiT).
-Provide two different blocks. <br> One is based on MoE.
-Another is re-implemented the bi-mamba block, refer to [DIFFUSSM](https://arxiv.org/ads/2311.18257) and [Vim](https://github.com/hustvl/Vim)
+This repository is a modification of [fast DiT](https://github.com/chuanyangjin/fast-DiT).
+It provides two different blocks. <br> The first block is based on the MoE (Mixture of Experts) module.
+The second block is a re-implementation of the bi-mamba block, inspired by [DIFFUSSM](https://arxiv.org/ads/2311.18257) and [Vim](https://github.com/hustvl/Vim)

-the version 2 of bi-mamba is like:
+The version 2 of the bi-mamba block is as follows:

 <img src="./assets/bimamba.jpg" alt="bi-mamba v2" width="500">